$2.01 Billion in Sales Expected for Ally Financial Inc. (NYSE:ALLY) This Quarter

-Equities analysts expect Ally Financial Inc. (NYSE:ALLY) to report sales of $2.01 billion for the current quarter, according to Zacks.
-Five analysts have made estimates for Ally Financial’s earnings, with the highest sales estimate coming in at $2.18 billion and the lowest estimate coming in at $1.91 billion.
-Ally Financial reported sales of $1.68 billion during the same quarter last year, which would suggest a positive year-over-year growth rate of 19.6%.
-The firm is expected to issue its next earnings report before the market opens on Thursday, October 21st.
+Wall Street analysts expect that Ally Financial Inc. (NYSE:ALLY) will announce sales of $2.01 billion for the current fiscal quarter, Zacks Investment Research reports.
+Five analysts have made estimates for Ally Financial’s earnings, with estimates ranging from $1.91 billion to $2.18 billion.
+Ally Financial posted sales of $1.68 billion in the same quarter last year, which suggests a positive year over year growth rate of 19.6%.
+The firm is scheduled to issue its next quarterly earnings report before the market opens on Thursday, October 21st.

-According to Zacks, analysts expect that Ally Financial will report full year sales of $8.02 billion for the current fiscal year, with estimates ranging from $7.86 billion to $8.40 billion.
-For the next year, analysts expect that the firm will post sales of $8.40 billion, with estimates ranging from $7.63 billion to $8.95 billion.
-Zacks’ sales calculations are a mean average based on a survey of analysts that that provide coverage for Ally Financial.
+According to Zacks, analysts expect that Ally Financial will report full year sales of $8.02 billion for the current financial year, with estimates ranging from $7.86 billion to $8.40 billion.
+For the next fiscal year, analysts expect that the firm will post sales of $8.40 billion, with estimates ranging from $7.63 billion to $8.95 billion.
+Zacks’ sales calculations are an average based on a survey of research analysts that that provide coverage for Ally Financial.

-Ally Financial (NYSE:ALLY) last posted its quarterly earnings results on Monday, July 19th.
-The financial services provider reported $2.33 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.45 by $0.88.
-The business had revenue of $2.09 billion for the quarter, compared to analyst estimates of $1.88 billion.
-Ally Financial had a return on equity of 18.66% and a net margin of 37.19%.
-During the same period in the prior year, the company posted $0.61 EPS.
+Ally Financial (NYSE:ALLY) last issued its quarterly earnings results on Monday, July 19th.
+The financial services provider reported $2.33 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.45 by $0.88.
+The company had revenue of $2.09 billion during the quarter, compared to analyst estimates of $1.88 billion.
+Ally Financial had a net margin of 37.19% and a return on equity of 18.66%.
+During the same period last year, the business earned $0.61 EPS.

-In other news, CEO Jeffrey Jonathan Brown sold 15,000 shares of the firm’s stock in a transaction on Wednesday, September 1st.
-The shares were sold at an average price of $52.92, for a total transaction of $793,800.00.
-Following the sale, the chief executive officer now directly owns 650,909 shares in the company, valued at approximately $34,446,104.28.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, General Counsel Scott A. Stengel sold 12,500 shares of Ally Financial stock in a transaction on Thursday, September 2nd.
-The stock was sold at an average price of $52.49, for a total transaction of $656,125.00.
-Following the completion of the transaction, the general counsel now directly owns 96,517 shares of the company’s stock, valued at $5,066,177.33.
+In related news, insider Jason E. Schugel sold 2,500 shares of the company’s stock in a transaction dated Monday, August 2nd.
+The shares were sold at an average price of $51.81, for a total value of $129,525.00.
+Following the completion of the sale, the insider now directly owns 141,022 shares of the company’s stock, valued at $7,306,349.82.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, insider Diane E. Morais sold 4,125 shares of the company’s stock in a transaction dated Wednesday, September 1st.
+The stock was sold at an average price of $52.82, for a total transaction of $217,882.50.
+Following the completion of the sale, the insider now directly owns 215,940 shares of the company’s stock, valued at $11,405,950.80.
 The disclosure for this sale can be found here.
-Insiders sold 34,125 shares of company stock valued at $1,797,333 over the last three months.
-0.46% of the stock is currently owned by insiders.
+Insiders have sold 34,125 shares of company stock valued at $1,797,333 over the last ninety days.
+0.46% of the stock is owned by insiders.

-Several institutional investors have recently modified their holdings of the company.
-Voloridge Investment Management LLC boosted its holdings in shares of Ally Financial by 7,311.9% in the 1st quarter.
-Voloridge Investment Management LLC now owns 776,992 shares of the financial services provider’s stock valued at $35,128,000 after acquiring an additional 766,509 shares during the last quarter.
-GSA Capital Partners LLP lifted its stake in shares of Ally Financial by 270.4% in the 2nd quarter.
-GSA Capital Partners LLP now owns 21,927 shares of the financial services provider’s stock valued at $1,093,000 after purchasing an additional 16,007 shares during the period.
-Harel Insurance Investments & Financial Services Ltd. acquired a new position in shares of Ally Financial in the 2nd quarter valued at $4,875,000.
-Nuveen Asset Management LLC lifted its stake in shares of Ally Financial by 0.7% in the 1st quarter.
-Nuveen Asset Management LLC now owns 2,693,500 shares of the financial services provider’s stock valued at $121,773,000 after purchasing an additional 18,819 shares during the period.
-Finally, Gillson Capital LP acquired a new position in shares of Ally Financial in the 1st quarter valued at $3,166,000.
-92.48% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently made changes to their positions in the business.
+Blair William & Co.
+IL raised its holdings in Ally Financial by 2.0% in the second quarter.
+Blair William & Co.
+IL now owns 10,136 shares of the financial services provider’s stock worth $505,000 after purchasing an additional 197 shares in the last quarter.
+Livforsakringsbolaget Skandia Omsesidigt increased its holdings in shares of Ally Financial by 1.0% during the second quarter.
+Livforsakringsbolaget Skandia Omsesidigt now owns 20,800 shares of the financial services provider’s stock valued at $1,036,000 after acquiring an additional 200 shares in the last quarter.
+Quadrant Capital Group LLC increased its holdings in shares of Ally Financial by 10.4% during the first quarter.
+Quadrant Capital Group LLC now owns 2,321 shares of the financial services provider’s stock valued at $105,000 after acquiring an additional 219 shares in the last quarter.
+Wealth Enhancement Advisory Services LLC increased its holdings in shares of Ally Financial by 1.1% during the first quarter.
+Wealth Enhancement Advisory Services LLC now owns 26,023 shares of the financial services provider’s stock valued at $1,217,000 after acquiring an additional 288 shares in the last quarter.
+Finally, Patriot Financial Group Insurance Agency LLC increased its holdings in shares of Ally Financial by 17.7% during the second quarter.
+Patriot Financial Group Insurance Agency LLC now owns 2,097 shares of the financial services provider’s stock valued at $105,000 after acquiring an additional 315 shares in the last quarter.
+Institutional investors and hedge funds own 92.48% of the company’s stock.

-The firm also recently declared a quarterly dividend, which was paid on Monday, August 16th.
-Shareholders of record on Monday, August 2nd were paid a $0.25 dividend.
-The ex-dividend date of this dividend was Friday, July 30th.
-This is an increase from Ally Financial’s previous quarterly dividend of $0.19.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, November 15th.
+Investors of record on Monday, November 1st will be given a $0.25 dividend.
 This represents a $1.00 annualized dividend and a yield of 1.89%.
-Ally Financial’s payout ratio is currently 33.00%.
+The ex-dividend date is Friday, October 29th.
+Ally Financial’s dividend payout ratio is presently 33.00%.

 Ally Financial Company Profile